alvinwatner/investments-tracking-app/README.md

 # Summary

 In this technical test, I demonstrated a broad landscape of frontend skills, covering web, mobile, Android, and iOS applications.
+Additionally, I designed the desktop version UI to showcase my UI/UX designing skills.
 I believe my expertise can significantly contribute to Packform, allowing the company to focus more on business aspects.

 ## Packform Technical Test (Web, Mobile, Android, & iOS)